 - 5.10 G EU institutions are currently responsible for the publication of various registers, lists and technical information.
-Where the FCA will be responsible for publishing that information on exit day, persons should use information published by the FCA after exit day, rather than continuing to rely on the EU information published by EU institutions. - 6 Part 6: Guidance on how we have applied the prudential standstill direction in the Annex to this direction - 6.1 G We have generally applied the prudential standstill direction in a broad way in areas where relevant obligations arise.
+Where the FCA will be responsible for publishing that information on exit from IP completion day forwards, persons should use information published by the FCA after exit IP completion day, rather than continuing to rely on the EU information published by EU institutions. - 6 Part 6: Guidance on how we have applied the prudential standstill direction in the Annex to this direction - 6.1 G We have generally applied the prudential standstill direction in a broad way in areas where relevant obligations arise.
 However, there are some areas in which we have not applied the prudential standstill direction.
 This Part gives general guidance on how we have identified where to apply the prudential standstill direction.
-More specific guidance can be found in Annex 1 to this direction.
+More specific guidance can be found in the Annex 1-to this direction.